The Essential Guide to Packing for a Trip to Nepal

 However, the products you buy in Nepal are made locally and won’t last forever – it‘s likely that you’ll leave most of them there after your trek.

-I’d highly recommend you to buy your trekking shoes well in advance and choose a trusted brand, and start wearing your shoes some time before coming to Nepal!
+I’d highly recommend you to buy your trekking shoes well in advance and choose a trusted brand, and start breaking in your shoes for some time before coming to Nepal!

 Related articles